This story has been updated. It was originally published in March 16, 2020.

 That large, bright display on your phone is one of the biggest draws on the device’s battery, so turning down its brightness or switching to dark mode can help battery life.
 You can find these options under Display in Android Settings, and Display & Brightness in iOS Settings.

 Android and iOS both let you adjust how quickly the screen lock activates on your phone—dial this timer down to ensure your display is on for as little time as possible.
-On iOS, go to Display & Brightness, then Auto-Lock, in Settings, and find a similar option in the Android Settings menu by tapping Display, then Advanced, and Screen timeout.
+On iOS, go to Settings, Display & Brightness, then Auto-Lock.
+Find a similar option in the Android Settings menu by tapping Display, then Screen timeout.

 Your phone might also have an ambient display or raise-to-wake feature that shows notifications when your phone’s screen is locked.
 Switch these features off—and anything else that uses the display—to get back a bit more battery life.
-On Google’s Pixel phones, for example, the relevant options are under Display, Advanced, and Lock screen display.
+On Google’s Pixel phones, for example, the relevant options are under Display, and Lock screen.

 You might not realize it, but audio playback can also have an effect on battery life.
 Turn down the volume of your Netflix movies or your Spotify playlists, or just plug in some headphones, and your phone’s battery will thank you.